zeh/key-action-binder/README.md

 ## To-do

  * Test:
    * support for 2+ controllers
    * Actions bound to several different keys/gamepad buttons at the same time
+   * If maintainPlayerPositions is necessary

  * Axis-simulating gamepad button binds (like keyboard axis)
  * Proper documentation